sandwichfarm/nophr/docs/storage.md

 ## Database Backends

 nophr uses Khatru's [eventstore](https://github.com/fiatjaf/eventstore) plugin system.
 This build supports SQLite.
+LMDB and other backends discussed below describe planned or hypothetical configurations and cannot be used with current binaries.

 ### SQLite (Default)